azawawi/perl6-memoize/README.md

 # Memoize
-Make subroutines and methods faster by trading space for time
+This make a Perl 6 routine faster by caching its results.
+This means it trades more memory space used to get less execution time on cache hits.

 This is a totally-experimental-at-the-moment module to create a subroutine trait similar to the currently experimental `is cached`.